geo-ant/parse-variants/README.md

 // input : &ParseBuffer
 let num : Number = input.parse()?;
 ```
-Parsing returns the first variant that can be parsed from the contents of the parse buffer.
+This operation returns the first variant that can be successfully parsed from the contents of the parse buffer.
 If none of the variants can be parsed, a compile error is returned.
 We can use this in any context
 where we wish to parse this type.
 The custom derive macro can also be used on
 much more general `enum` types, enabling pretty powerful parsing of variant types.

 # Advanced Use Cases
-Enumerations do not have to be as simple as in the example above.
-This crate will let you
+Enumerations do not have to be as simple as in the example above, because this crate will let you
 use the custom derive on enumerations with struct-like or tuple-like variants (or any
 combination of them).
 See this silly example for a more advanced use case:
 ```rust